stevencch99/stevencch99.github.io/_posts/2020-06-14-JavaScript30-day-08-canvas.md

 comments: true
 ---

-> This is my note of [JavaScript30](https://javascript30.com/) (*30 day Vanilla JS coding challenge*) -- a fantastic 30 day course teach you to build cool stuffs by just plain JavaScript.
+> This is my note of [JavaScript30](https://javascript30.com/) (*30 day Vanilla JS coding challenge*) -- a fantastic 30-day course teach you how to build cool stuff by just plain JavaScript.
 > - [Here](https://github.com/wesbos/JavaScript30) is the original repository includes starter files and completed solutions from the author [Wes Bos](https://github.com/wesbos).

 ---